shchukins/human-engine/README.md

 > A system for analyzing training load, estimating athlete state, and supporting training decisions.
 >
-> `signal -> load/recovery state -> readiness -> decision`
+> `signal -> load state + recovery state -> readiness -> decision`

 ## Core Idea

 **The right training on the right day.**

-Human Engine is not just a training log and not an AI coach.
+Human Engine is not a training log and not an AI coach.
 It is an engineering system designed to support decisions through explicit, reproducible, and deterministic logic.

 ## What Human Engine Does

-- Collects training data
+- Collects training and recovery data
+- Stores raw source payloads for reproducibility
-- Estimates load and recovery state
+- Builds daily load and recovery state
 - Calculates readiness and good-day probability
 - Supports training load decisions

 ## What the System Is

 - A training data processing system
-- A load adaptation model
+- A physiology-driven load and recovery model
 - A readiness evaluation engine
-- A foundation for training decisions
+- A deterministic foundation for training decisions

 ## What the System Is Not